Modeling Reachability Types with Logical Relations: Related Work

 \bfparagraph{World Models} \citet{DBLP:conf/icfp/ThamsborgB11,DBLP:journals/iandc/BirkedalJST16}'s work defines a Kripke logical relation based on a region-polymorphic type-and-effect system for an ML-like programming language with higher-order mutable stores with dynamic allocations.
 In their work, a world is the part of the entire store that the program controls, while our world describes the entire store, and we use the separation of saturated reachability qualifiers/observations and observable write effects to achieve different degrees of local reasoning.
-Reachability types feature lightweight reachability polymorphism via qualifier dependent function application, and use self-references to succinctly express if returned values are fresh, without introducing explicit quantification. \citet{wei2023polymorphic}'s work has proven syntactic type soundness for reachability and type polymorphism (the \polylang{}-calculus).
-As future work, we plan to extend our models to support type abstraction by following well-established techniques in \citet{DBLP:conf/popl/AhmedDR09,logical-approach}'s work.
+Reachability types feature lightweight reachability polymorphism via qualifier dependent function application, and use self-references to succinctly express if returned values are fresh, without introducing explicit quantification. \citet{wei2023polymorphic}'s work has proven syntactic type soundness for reachability and type polymorphism (\polylang{}).